 *COVID-19 SERVICE UPDATE*

 Our priority is to continue delivering restorative services whilst ensuring this is done in the safest way possible for everyone involved.
 We are still open for referrals and are providing support to our service users in the most appropriate way.
-For the foreseeable future this will be either virtually or over the telephone.
-However, if people wish to speak face to face, referrals can still be made but will have to be put on hold until further notice to ensure there is no risk to all those involved.

 The team can be contacted via firstname.lastname@example.org or by calling 01245 291 621 during office hours.